cailleanC1C/C1C-Recruitment/docs/adr/ADR-0017-Reservations-Placement-Schema.md

 ## 1 · Context
 Legacy WelcomeCrew embedded placement data directly into Sheets and parsed thread names for clan tags.
 That design lacked persistence, data validation, and failed guardrails.
-Phase 7 introduces a durable reservation model tied to Config-driven tabs and validated clan tags from the **Onboarding → ClanList (column B)** sheet.
+Phase 7 introduces a durable reservation model tied to Config-driven tabs and validated clan tags from the **Onboarding → ClanList (column AF)** sheet.

 ---